Are you struggling to save battery life on Android devices?

 So to disable this just go to “Settings > Accounts” and uncheck Auto-sync data to prevent your Android device from automatically syncing with your Google accounts (and other accounts) in the background. uncheck Auto-sync data to prevent your Android device from automatically syncing with your Google accounts (and other accounts) in the background.
 And also force off apps that work on background.

-6. Shorter screen timeout setting save battery life
+6. Shorter screen timeout setting saves battery life

 Set your display’s screen timeout to as short a time as is practical for you.